babluroy/agentic-ai-ticketing-system/README.md

 # AI Ticket Assistant

-A modern, AI-powered ticket management system that automatically analyzes, prioritizes, and assigns support tickets using intelligent automation and machine learning.
+A modern, AI-powered ticket management system that automatically analyzes, prioritizes, and assigns support tickets using AI.

 ## 🚀 Features